samhua76/sample-spring-security-microservices/readme.md

 # removed for brevity
 ```

-Script will run Keycloak Docker container and create Client Scope `TEST` along
-with Clients: `spring-with-test-scope` and `spring-without-test-scope`.
-Client
-are created with same values of `client-secret` as in
+Clients are created with same values of `client-secret` as in `./gateway/src/manin/java/resources/application.yaml`
-`./gateway/src/manin/java/resources/application.yaml`

 ```yaml
 spring: